Jackb2471152/CS-130-Final-Project/Article.md

 ![Bar chart showing average salary by side of the ball](avg_salary_by_group.png)
 ## This is a bar chart comparing the average salary of offensive, defensive and special teams players.
-This data alos you to compare which side of the ball makes a higher average salary.
+This data also you to compare which side of the ball makes a higher average salary.
 By looking at this data you can see that offensive players get paid the most.
 Following this you can see that defensive players make almost as much and then special teams makes the least average salary.